harrisonzhu508/citadelchallenge/docs/source/Bayes.rst

 ============

-A major infectious disease surveillance body, the Centre for Disease Control in the Untied States, currently deploy an adaptation of Serfling’s method (cite here) for influenza modelling.
+A major infectious disease surveillance body, the Centre for Disease Control in the US, currently deploy an adaptation[#first]_) for influenza modelling.
 The method uses cyclic regression to model the weekly proportion of deaths from pneumonia and influenza.
-Since then adaptations have incorporated indicators such as counts of patient visits for influenza like illness (ILI).
-However, regardless of modern modifications the methodology has a particular flaw in its assumption that observations are independent and identically distributed.
+Since then adaptations have incorporated indicators such as counts of patient visits for influenza like illness (ILI), [#second]_,[#third]_.
+However, regardless of modern modifications the methodology is limited by its unfounded assumption that observations are independent and identically distributed.

 In this section we attempt to shift the methodology towards the Bayesian